saniyaachaughule/Phishing-Detection-using-URL-Analysis/README.md

 ## 🔍 How It Works:

-Training: Uses historical data (labeled URLs) to train a machine learning model (Random Forest).
+- **Training**: Uses historical data (labeled URLs) to train a machine learning model (Random Forest).

-Prediction: Accepts a URL, processes its features, and uses the trained model to predict whether the URL is phishing or legitimate.
+- **Prediction**: Accepts a URL, processes its features, and uses the trained model to predict whether the URL is phishing or legitimate.

-Tool Output: Provides real-time results (Phishing or Legitimate) based on the model’s prediction.
+- **Tool Output**: Provides real-time results (Phishing or Legitimate) based on the model’s prediction.

-This tool helps users avoid phishing attacks by flagging suspicious URLs before they click on them.
+- This tool helps users avoid phishing attacks by flagging suspicious URLs before they click on them.

 ![image](https://github.com/user-attachments/assets/cbf7de19-6ab5-4f23-a7fe-37b960e83df5)